Bank of America Performs Poorly with Loan Modifications

 According to this story in the Huffington Post:

-“Bank of America stands out among the biggest mortgage servicers for an exceptionally poor performance under the Obama administration’s Home Affordable Modification Program, according to data recently released by the government.”
+“Bank of America stands out among the biggest mortgage servicers for exceptionally poor performance under the Obama administration’s Home Affordable Modification Program, according to data recently released by the government.”

 The eight largest servicers have offered an alternative mortgage modification to 44.5 percent of homeowners whose HAMP modifications have been canceled, but Bank of America has offered alternate mods to only 24 percent of the 148,129 homeowners whose trial modifications the bank canceled.
 For homeowners denied trial modifications, 31.3 percent have been offered alternate modifications by the Big Eight.
 Bank of America has offered alternate mods to just 11 percent of these folks.